Soul: Judaism

-The Hebrew terms נפש ('living being'), רוח ('wind'), נשמה ('breath'), חיה ('life') and יחידה ('singularity') are used to describe the soul or spirit.
+The Hebrew terms נפש ('living being'), רוח ('wind'), נשמה ('breath'), חיה ('life') and יחידה ('singularity') are used to describe the soul or spirit though biblical translator and Hebrew scholar Robert Alter rejects "soul" as a valid English translation of biblical text as it evokes Christian theological mind–body dualism which does not appear in the Hebrew Bible.

 Jewish beliefs concerning the concept and nature of the soul are complicated by a lack of singularly authoritative traditions and differing beliefs in an afterlife.
 The conception of an immortal soul separate from and capable of surviving a human being after death was not present in early Jewish belief, but became prevalent by the onset of the Common Era.
 This conception of the soul differed from that of the Greek, and later Christian, belief in that the soul was viewed an ontological substance which was intrinsically inseparable from the human body.
 At the same time, a burgeoning belief in an afterlife required some form of continued existence following the end of mortal life in order to partake in the world to come.
 This need for apparent dichotomy is reflected in the Talmud, where the biblical psychophysical unity of the soul remains, but the possibility of the soul's simultaneous existence on both a physical and a spiritual level is embraced.
 This essential paradox is only reinforced by subsequent Rabbinical works.
 Ultimately, the specific nature of the soul was of secondary concern to rabbinical authorities, and indeed remains as such in most modern traditions.

 As spiritual and mystic traditions developed, the Jewish concept of the soul underwent a number of changes.
 Kabbalah and other mystic traditions go into greater detail into the nature of the soul.
 Kabbalah separates the soul into five elements, corresponding to the five worlds: